 14 SCP Command Examples to Securely Copy Files in Linux

-Hello Techies, in this post, we will learn scp command in Linux with 14 different examples.
+In this blog post, we will learn scp command in Linux with 14 different examples.

-SCP is a command line tool in linux distributions, which is used to copy files and directories across the systems securely over the network.
+SCP is a command line tool in Linux and UNIX distributions, which is used to copy files and directories across the systems securely over the network.
 SCP stands for secure copy as it copies files using ssh protocol.

-While copying, scp command makes ssh connection to remote system.
-In other words, we can say scp uses the same SSH security mechanism in the backend, it needs either password or keys for authentication.
+When we scp command is invoked then it makes ssh connection to remote system and uses the same SSH security mechanism in the backend, it needs either password or keys for authentication.

 SCP Command Syntax